 Despite its usage implying there’s one clear meaning to the term, lack of a clear legal framework means a four-day week can be interpreted in various ways.

-US Mattress review site Slumber Yard ran an unsuccessful two-month trial with employees working for ten hours Monday-Thursday, whereas New Zealand estate management company Perpetual Guardian trialed dropping Fridays altogether with no increase in hours, with very different results (as seen in the case study linked above).
+US Mattress review site Slumber Yard ran an unsuccessful two-month trial with employees working for ten hours Monday-Thursday, whereas New Zealand estate management company Perpetual Guardian tried dropping Fridays altogether with no increase in hours, with very different results (as seen in the case study linked above).

 Both implementations were technically valid, but the effects on the companies and employees were drastically different.